Dad, Gabino, was born on February 19th, 1892 and passed away on September 27th, 1974. He was 21 years older than Mom who was born in 1913

 When I was quite young I spent time talking to Dad about his early years.
 Being of young age at that time I naturally figured I would always retain those shared conversations.
 Now I only have some glimpses of those recollections, some of which I will share.

 Melquiades was Dad’s sister and she was born in 1883 in Villa de Santiago del Rio, San Luis Potosí.
 She married in 1909 to Santos Caldera at Nuevo Leon, Coahuila.
 We are related to the Caldera clan from Gomez Palacio through this marriage.
 Melquiades had a girl, Esidia, born in 1912.
 In 1913 she had another girl, Angela, and she is the one that came to visit us in the early 70’s.
 Her granddaughter is Maria.
 In 1919 she had a son, Pedro Calamaco, but he died in 1919.
 Another child, Marcial was born and died in 1909.
-Her husband, Santos, died in 1918.
+Her husband, Santos, died in 1918 from the Spanish Flu epidemic.
 Melquiades passed away in 1960 at Gomez Palacio, Chihuahua.

 One of Dad’s brothers, Delfino, was born in 1885 at Villa Ahualulco, San Luis Potosí.
 He married Eloisa Perez in 1921 at Hacienda el Alamito, San Pedro, Coahuila.
-They had a daughter, Eulalia, in 1922, then tragically, Delfino passed away from the flu the same year.
+They had a daughter, Eulalia, in 1922, then tragically, Delfino passed away from the Spanish Flu the same year.

-I was unable to find any hard evidence of either Espiridona’s or Dad’s birth record so we may never know where they were born for sure.
+I was unable to find any hard evidence of Dad’s birth record so we may never know where he was born for sure.
 On the death registration for Espiridiona in 1904, it notes that she was originally from Hacienda de Bocas when she passed away in 1904 at Hacienda de las Esperanzas in Coahuila.

-And was also unable to find any concrete evidence on Anastacio or Cruz as well, two brothers Dad had talked about.
-There are plenty of records with these names but none show a connection our Rios family.
+And was also unable to find any concrete evidence on Anastacio or Cruz as well, two other brothers Dad had talked about.
+There are plenty of records with these names but none show a connection to our Rios family.
 Searches failed to turn up their birth or baptism records.
+But just recently I came across an immigration record that shows a Anastacio and Cruz traveling together to TX in 1906, they were both teenagers at the time and coming from a Rancho La Piedad in Coahuila, very close to Piedras Negras.

 Dad also had a cousin, Gumesindo Perez, living in Colton, that he used to visit and took us along for the ride.
 Never knew how we were related, just that we were.
 In 2019 I came across some records that had clues as to how we were related.
 Dad’s Mom, Espiridiona Rios, had parents listed on her death registration as Sostenes Rios and Jesusa Saucedo.
 Then on her baptism record, these same parents are listed again.
 When I was searching for info on the Perez clan, I came across a baptism record for Lázara Rios and her parents were listed as Sostenes Rios and Jesusa Saucedo.
 This would mean that Espiridiona and Lázara were sisters.
 Lázara had a daughter, Eulogia Rios, who wound up marrying Pomposo Perez.
 One of their children was Gumesindo Perez, Dad’s cousin.
 So now this would explain how we came to be related to the Perez clan from Colton.
-Through some of this new information I found that Dad had an uncle, Juan Rios, brother to Espiridiona and Lázara.
-He was born in 1853 and died in 1938, San Luis Potosí.
-He also had a few Tías: Maria Asencion, 1861, Maria Arcadia 1859.
-Another Tío was Dionicio born in 1855
+Through some of this new information I found that Dad had a bunch of uncles and aunts, 9 siblings altogether.
+Espiridiona 1846-1904, Lázara 1849, Juan de la Cruz 1853, Dionisio 1858-1901, Asuncion 1861, Arcadia 1859, Eustacio 1864, Amada 1866, and Sebastian 1869.
+Dad’s abuelos were Sostenes Rios 1808-1896, and Jesusa Saucedo 1832-1892.
+Sostenes’ parents were Sebastian Rios and Sezaria Sushayta.
+Jesusa’s parents were Elenterio Saucedo and Maria del Jesus Valerio

-Some of our ancestors settled in Colton, CA, as did Gumesindo and his parents, Pomposo and Eulogia.
+Some of our ancestors settled in Colton, CA, as did Gumesindo Pérez and his parents, Pomposo and Eulogia.
 Through census records I found that there were several Rios families that settled in Colton, sort of next door to the Perez families.
-There was Pomposo and his wife Eulogia, Eustacio and Secundina, Gumesindo and Lucina, Juan and Paula, and Jose and Sarah.
-All of the families lived very close to one another, mostly around K and L streets in Colton, Ca. But with so many Rios families living next to Gumesindo, why didn’t Dad tell us about them, or at least visit them while we were in Colton visiting with Gumesindo.
+There was Pomposo and his wife Eulogia, Eustacio and Secundina, Gumesindo and Lucina, Juan and Paula, and Jose and Sarah, Cruz and Luz, Alberto Carlos and Maria Rios.
+All of the families lived very close to one another, mostly around K and L streets in Colton, CA. But with so many Rios families living next to Gumesindo, why didn’t Dad tell us about them, or at least visit them while we were in Colton visiting with Gumesindo.
 The Perez and Rios families grew up and lived next to one another in San Luis Potosí at the Hacienda de Bocas area, then looks like they all moved to and lived around Mexquitic de Carmona in San Luis Potosí before a lot of them followed each other and finally residing in Colton, CA. Anyone’s guess as to why there wasn’t any communication between Dad and his many relatives, perhaps there was some horrible incident that happened in the old country or in Texas that caused the rift.
 All of the people that might know are gone now so we will never know what happened.
+One thing all of us recall when visiting the Perez family in Colton was the pit stop we would make to the bakery.
+We would always grub down on fresh tortillas with butter.
+Dad would tell us that this was Tío Carlos and Tía Maria.
+So that is how we took it and had not clue as to who they really were, we just called them that since that is what Dad told us.
+So all these years none us really knew anything about the bakery or tortillas until 2020.
+By accident I found some business listings for Colton and discovered Carlos Tortilla Factory, owners, Alberto Carlos and Maria.
+Alberto married María, who was my Dad’s 1st cousin, she being a daughter of one of his uncles, Dionicio, who passed away in 1901.
+And Eulogia, who married into the Perez family, was also a 1st cousin being a daughter of one his aunts, Lázara.
+Maria and Eulogia both lived out their years in Colton.
+But we never associated with any of her children, probably because they were much older than us.

 One of the earliest recollections of our conversations was he told me that before marrying Mom, he had been married before.
 All I can recall is that his family all perished, from what or how I don’t recall or if he ever explained that to me or how many children he had, if any.
 During a search in 2019, I stumbled across some cemetery records with the Rios last name in Asa, Texas.
 The segregated Santa Cruz cemetery in Asa is the same cemetery where grandmother Diega Loredo and her infant daughter, Ynasia are buried.
 I found one infant whose father is listed as Gavino Rios.
 Then I found another child, Sanguano, also listing the father as Gavino Rios.
 Both of the death records I was able to find show the father as Gavino Rios and the mother as Dominga Lopez.
 The infant Rios was born on July 10th, 1927 and it shows that the infant died of colitis on July 21st, 1927.
 The other child was born on May 6th, 1925 and died of whooping cough on July 27th, 1926.
 The mother, Dominga, died on July 9th, 1927, just after giving birth, according to the death certificate.
 What I have found in the search for historical records are many contradictions in dates.
 Dominga’s death certificate shows her death as July 9th and the infant child being born on July 10th and dying on July 21st.
 The attending doctor wrote her death information on the certificate but it does not add up when the infant is supposedly born one day after her death, then dying later in the month, yet the certificate notes she died at childbirth.
 But the find of these three individuals does add up to what Dad had told me about his first family dying.
 He never did say if this first family was in México or Texas.
 But all this took place in the Waco area and this is where he settled down with Mom after they were married in 1938 in Waco.
 All this info was found by accident while looking up info on the Santa Cruz cemetery hoping to find great grandfather Norberto buried there, instead maybe discovered Dad’s first family.
 At the time of death, Dominga Lopez was 34 years of age, one year younger than Dad.
 Her father’s last name was Lopez and her mother’s last name was Morey.
 I looked up this surname and it is Scottish.
 The Scots began arriving in Texas in the early 1800’s and the county of McLennon is named after one Scot as is the city of Cameron near Waco